 If you've been scrolling through Instagram lately (and, come on, we know you have), then you've likely noticed that there's a new nail trend on the block.
 Nope, we're not talking about delicate floral designs (though, we love those) or fruit bowl nails (but, like, so cute); instead, it's all about ombré nails.

-To help you bring your own ombré mani to life, we chatted with Lauren Dunne, the Co-Founder of DC-based waterless nail studio Varnish Lane.
+To help you bring your own ombré manicure to life, we chatted with Lauren Dunne, the cofounder of D.C.-based waterless nail studio Varnish Lane.
 Below, she breaks it down into seven easy-to-replicate steps.

 Meet the Expert

 Lauren Dunne is the cofounder and CEO of Varnish Lane, a luxury nail salon in Washington, D.C. that specializes in hygienic, natural nail care.